-After the conquest of Dénia by Jaume I in 1244, the spaces of the enclosure change their use: they host the palau, the Castell and the Vila.
+After the conquest of Dénia by Jaume I in 1244, the spaces of the enclosure change their use: they host the palau, Castell and Towns.
 In 1308 he settled in the albacar, the lower enclosure, the Vila de Dénia, while the citadel, with the Palau Vell, it becomes the citadel.
 In this area, around the year 1600, the Renaissance palace built by Francisco Gómez Sandoval y Rojas, Duque de Lerma and Marqués de Dénia was integrated: this is what was once the Palau del Governador and today it is the headquarters of the Archaeological Museum of the city.

-From the XNUMXth century, the continuous harassment of the Berber pirates forced to improve the fortification of the precincts of the Vila and Castell with the construction of bastions (to resist enemy attacks), leaving an important mark of Renaissance military architecture.
+From the XNUMXth century, the continuous harassment of the Berber pirates forced to improve the fortification of the precincts of the Towns and Castell with the construction of bastions (to resist enemy attacks), leaving an important mark of Renaissance military architecture.

-In successive centuries, wars leave their mark on the castle of Dénia: the War of Succession devastates the Vila and a good part of the fortress, and the assault during the French invasion (1812) damaged the southern front of the two enclosures.
+In successive centuries, wars leave their mark on the castle of Dénia: the War of Succession devastates the Towns and a good part of the fortress, and the assault during the French invasion (1812) damaged the southern front of the two enclosures.

 With the arrival of the XNUMXth century, the castle passed into private hands, becoming an agricultural estate oriented to the cultivation of the vine and the production of the pansa (the grape raisins).
 During this time terraces were enabled for agriculture and retaining walls were created.

 From the XNUMXth century to the present